 - risk of future infertility or ectopic pregnancy.

-Remember, Abortion is a crime in Nigeria unless if done under certain conditions as provided for in the Penal/criminal code.
+Remember, Abortion is a crime in Nigeria unless done under certain conditions as provided for in the Penal/criminal code.

 Unsafe Abortion kills a lot of young girls & ladies each year.